Developer-Student-Clubs-MMDU/Data-Science/README.md

 ## Before contributing

-Welcome to [Data Structures and Algorithms](https://github.com/Developer-Student-Clubs-MMDU/Data-Science)!
+Welcome to [Data Science](https://github.com/Developer-Student-Clubs-MMDU/Data-Science)!
 Before sending your pull requests, make sure that you __read the whole guidelines__.
 If you have any doubt on the contributing guide, please feel free to [state it clearly in an issue] or ask the community in [our discord channel].

 ### Contributor